AsgerJon/WorkToy/README.md

 ### `CallMeMaybe`

-This abstract metaclass registers any callable object as an instance.
+This abstract baseclass registers any callable object as an instance.
 This makes it stronger than the built-in `callable` and even the `Callable` from the `typing` package.
 If a custom class implements the `__call__` method, instances of this class may still not be recognized as